 - Bone or tissue grafts

 Our experienced doctors are ready to help improve your oral health.
-Take a look at what our own Elizabethtown patients have to say about their experience at Clagett Dental in our video testimonials.
+Take a look at what our own Elizabethtown patients have to say about their experience at Clagett Dental Solutions in our video testimonials.

 And if you believe you may be experiencing one of the stages of gum disease we mentioned above, don’t hesitate to call our office in Elizabethtown today at (270) 769-3306.